HE4VENsCode/esx-heaven-deathscreen/README.md

 Features:

-- Custom Spawn Point in Cofig
+- Custom Spawn Point in Config
 - Changeable index.html
 - Changeable style.css
 - New Personal Design for the named Server